 The four primary types of knots are a clove hitch, a bowline, a sheet bend (single and double) and a reef knot.
 Practice each one, tying it a dozen times, until it can be done by `feel' with eyes closed.
 Other simple knots, are the Figure Eight, Round turn and two half-hitches, and its variant the Fisherman's or Anchor Bend, and the Rolling Hitch.
 The Fisherman's Bend and the Rolling Hitch, are often used when mooring, and should be practiced as part of the rope-handling skills.

 The essence in selecting the right rope for knot tying is that the knot must be capable of being untied.
 This is demonstrated by throwing another turn in the simple overhand rope knot making it a figure eight at the end of a sheet.
 This knot can be undone while the overhand knot can tightly jam requiring a spike or knife to undo it.

 A Round-turn and two half-hitches are types of knots more suitable to tie up a boat than a clove-hitch because it can be undone, while the clove-hitch will jam under load.
 When mooring to a [ bollard ], use a line with the bowline knot as it never slips and can be undone after strain.
 When tying two pieces of line of unequal thickness, the Reef Knot is not used as it will slip so use the Sheet Bend in this application.

 The Clove Hitch is a quick and easy rope knot for making a line or warp fast to a post or spar.

-One general-purpose rope knot that all sailors need to be able to tie in any situation is the bowline and this is the most common knot used in attaching a sheet to a sail.
+One general-purpose rope knot that all sailors need to be able to tie in any situation is the bowline knot and this is the most common type of knot used in attaching a sheet to a sail.
 It is a secure non-slip knot for making a loop in the end of a line or warp.
 No matter how tightly it is pulled the bowline can always be undone.
 Two bowlines can be used for joining mooring lines.